Is American Childhood Creating an Authoritarian Society?

 American childhood has taken an authoritarian turn.
-Authoritarianism may be a strong term, perhaps bordering on hyperbole, but it captures an overall paradigm shift.
 An array of trends in American society are conspiring to produce unprecedented levels of supervision and control over children’s lives.
 Tracing the effects of childrearing on broad social outcomes is an exercise in speculation.
-But if social scientists are correct to posit a connection between childrearing and long-term political outcomes, today’s restrictive childhood norms may be a harbinger of a broader, enduring regression in our country’s democratic consensus.
+But if social scientists are correct to posit a connection between childrearing and long-term political outcomes, today’s restrictive childhood norms may portend a broader regression in our country’s democratic consensus.

 Since the early 1980s, American childhood has been marked by a turn toward stringent adult control.
 Support for “free range” childhood has given way to a “flight to safety” characterized by unprecedented dictates over children’s routines.

-More so than any other generation, millennials have had their parents and educators instill in them the idea, as Greg Lukianoff and Jonathan Haidt put it, that “life is dangerous, but adults will do everything in their power to protect you from harm.”
+More so than any other generation, parents and educators have instilled in millennials the idea that, as Greg Lukianoff and Jonathan Haidt put it, “life is dangerous, but adults will do everything in their power to protect you from harm.”
 Indeed, strong social pressures have so hardened against parents who believe in the value of a free, unsupervised childhood that psychologist Peter Gray likens them to past Chinese norms on foot binding.

 Hard numbers illustrate these trends:

-- By the mid 1990s, the amount of free time school-aged children enjoyed plummeted from 40 percent in the early 1980s to 25 percent.
+- The amount of free time school-aged children enjoyed plummeted from 40 percent in the early 1980s to 25 percent by the mid 1990s.

 - The time young children spend in school jumped from 5-6 hours in the early 1980s to almost 7 hours beginning in the early 2000s.